Jury orders NFL to pay nearly $4.8 billion in 'Sunday Ticket' case for violating antitrust laws

 LOS ANGELES — (AP) — A jury in U.S. District Court ordered the NFL to pay nearly $4.8 billion in damages Thursday after ruling that the league violated antitrust laws in distributing out-of-market Sunday afternoon games on a premium subscription service.

-“This case transcends football.
-This case matters,” plaintiffs attorney Bill Carmody said during Wednesday's closing arguments.
-“It’s about justice.
-It’s about telling the 32 team owners who collectively own all the big TV rights, the most popular content in the history of TV — that’s what they have.
-It’s about telling them that even you cannot ignore the antitrust laws.
-Even you cannot collude to overcharge consumers.
-Even you can’t hide the truth and think you’re going to get away with it.”

-The NFL was expected to appeal to the 9th Circuit and then possibly the Supreme Court.
+The NFL said it would appeal the verdict.
+That appeal would go to the 9th Circuit Court of Appeals and then possibly the Supreme Court.

-The league maintained it has the right to sell “Sunday Ticket” under its antitrust exemption for broadcasting.
-The plaintiffs say that only covers over-the-air broadcasts and not pay TV.
+Should the NFL end up paying damages, it could cost each of the 32 teams approximately $449.6 million.

 “We are disappointed with the jury’s verdict today in the NFL Sunday Ticket class action lawsuit,” the league said in a statement.
 “We continue to believe that our media distribution strategy, which features all NFL games broadcast on free over-the-air television in the markets of the participating teams and national distribution of our most popular games, supplemented by many additional choices including RedZone, Sunday Ticket and NFL+, is by far the most fan friendly distribution model in all of sports and entertainment.